Winston-Salem State University

 Winston-Salem State University (WSSU) is a historically black public university in Winston-Salem, North Carolina.
-It is part of the University of North Carolina.
+It is part of the University of North Carolina system.

 History

-Winston-Salem State University was founded as Slater Industrial Academy on September 28, 1892.
-It began with 25 pupils and one teacher in a one-room frame structure.
-By 1895 the school was recognized by the State of North Carolina and in 1899 it was chartered by the state as Slater Industrial and Slater Normal School.

-In 1925, the North Carolina General Assembly renamed the school Winston-Salem Teachers College and the North Carolina State Board of Education allowed the college to award elementary teacher education degrees, making it the first black institution to provide this specialized training.
+Winston-Salem State University was founded as "Slater Industrial Academy" on September 28, 1892.
+In 1925, the North Carolina General Assembly renamed the school "Winston-Salem Teachers College" and the North Carolina State Board of Education allowed the college to award elementary teacher education degrees, making it the first black institution to provide this specialized training.

-The School of Nursing was established in 1953 offering baccalaureate degrees.
-In 1963 the North Carolina General Assembly authorized changing the name from Winston-Salem Teachers College to Winston-Salem State College.
-A statute designating Winston-Salem State College as Winston-Salem State University received legislative approval in 1969.
-On July 1, 1972, Winston-Salem State University became one of 16 constituent institutions of the University of North Carolina.

-In 2020, MacKenzie Scott donated $30 million to Winston-Salem State.
-Her donation is the largest single gift in the university's history.
+In 2020, MacKenzie Scott donated $30 million to Winston-Salem State which is the second largest single gift in the university's history.
+In 2025, she donated an additional $50 million which is the largest single gift in the university's history.

 Academics

 Winston-Salem State offers over 40 academic majors and 10 graduate degrees.
 The school enrolls approximately 5,200 students and employs 400 faculty and over 550 staff members.